Nafees10/qscript/spec/spec.md

 Varible `i` and `count` are accessible throughout the function.
 Variable `j` is accessible only inside the `while` block.
-Variable `someGlobalVar` is declared outside any function, so it is available to all functions defined _inside_ the script, as it is `private`.
+Variable `someGlobalVar` is declared outside any function, so it is available to all functions defined inside the module, as it is `private`.

 ---

 # Shadowing

-In case an identifier matches with a library, and with one defined in script, the one declared in the script will be preferred.
+In case an identifier matches with a library, and with one defined in module, the one declared in the module will be preferred.

 ---

 # If Statements

 If statements are written like:

 ```